Textualize/textual/docs/introduction.md

 We will need to build a `Stopwatch` widget composed of the following _child_ widgets:

-- A "start" button
+- A "Start" button
-- A "stop" button
+- A "Stop" button
-- A "reset" button
+- A "Reset" button
 - A time display

-Textual has a builtin `Button` widgets which takes care of the first three components.
-All we need to build is the time display which will show the elapsed time in HOURS:MINUTES:SECONDS format, and the stopwatch itself.
+Textual has a builtin `Button` widget which takes care of the first three components.
+All we need to build is the time display widget which will show the elapsed time in HOURS:MINUTES:SECONDS format, and the stopwatch widget itself.

 Let's add those to the app.
 Just a skeleton for now, we will add the rest of the features as we go.